-Kakamega Property, Kenya:
+Kakamega Properties, Kenya:

 The Company has applied for and was granted an Exclusive Prospecting License ("EPL") to cover the former Rosterman Mine and surrounding areas in Kenya.
 In addition, the Company has two other licenses in the immediate area.
-The licenses are currently awaiting renewal by Kenyan authorities.
+On January 31, 2019, the Company was granted a three-year license renewal on all three licenses.
+Licenses are valid until January 30, 2022.